PyAtmos/GoogleCloudWorker/Readme.md

    * run_time (updates after erroring or completing)
    * out_path (directory/url path to the copied output files from the run if completed)

-4. Replicated workers nodes with the Pyatmos image and an additional python file to allow communication to the task_queue and SQL database.
-Complete with a K8 Job Object or not?
+NOTE: Complete with a K8 Job Object or not?
 [Preemptible Instances](https://cloud.google.com/compuhttps://cloud.google.com/kubernetes-engine/docs/how-to/preemptible-vms)?

 ### Redis Task Queue